envytools/envytools/hwdocs/intro.rst

   image, in addition to standard VGA BIOS code, contains information about the devices and connectors present on the card and scripts to boot up and manage devices on the card.
-- configuration straps - a set of resistors used to configure various functions of the card that need to be up before the card is POSTed.
+- :ref:`configuration straps <pstraps>` - a set of resistors used to configure various functions of the card that need to be up before the card is POSTed.
-  [`<io/pstraps.txt>`_]
 - a small I2C EEPROM with encrypted HDCP keys [optional, some NV84:NVA3, now discontinued in favor of storing the keys in fuses on the GPU]
 - a voltage regulator [starting with NV10 [?] family] - starting with roughly